 It’s a familiar refrain.
 Sharing images on social media seems to have become a substitute for the bag of souvenirs that was brought back for family and friends.
 What is happening?
 How will this impact on the future of crafts?

-Many people call it this new form of consumption, “experience economy”.
-This term is derived from Alvin Toffler’s prognostication, Future Shock (1984).
-The experience economy reflects a shift to the service sector: “once a techno-society reaches a certain stage of industrial development, it begins to shift energies into the production of services, as distinct from goods.”
+Many people call this new form of consumption, “experience economy”.
+This term is derived from Alvin Toffler’s prognostication, Future Shock (1984), where it reflects a shift to the service sector: “once a techno-society reaches a certain stage of industrial development, it begins to shift energies into the production of services, as distinct from goods.”
 (Toffler 1984) For Toffler, this economy will be driven by what he calls “experience makers”, who use psychology to enhance the experience of consumption.
 This trend was named the “experience economy” in an issue of Harvard Business Review in 1998 (Joseph Pine and Gilmore 1998).

 In the UK, spending on recreation has increased 8% annually, though money spent on fashion has declined.
 A study in the US concluded that three in four millennials would choose to spend their money on an experience or an event over something physical.
 (Eventbrite 2018)